nalapalu/Python_Projects/README.md

 ---

-Thank you for checking out my SQL portfolio!
+Thank you for checking out my Python portfolio!
 I hope these projects provide insights into my skills and passion for working with data.

 ---